victorrosbar/user-auth-api/README.md

 # User Auth Manager API

-This is an User Authentication Manager API made using NEXT.js and Typescript.
+This is an User Authentication Manager API made using Express and Typescript.

 ## Features